 2. Can improve cholesterol

-Beta-glucan is famously known for being one of the key components in oats that makes it so healthy.
+Beta-glucan is famously known for being one of the key components in oats that makes them so healthy.

 It is known to help reduce cholesterol and improve lipid profiles and improve blood sugar levels.

 One study found that beta-glucan metabolites also produce healthy short-chain fatty acids.

 And this help improves blood sugar levels and slows down aging.

 According to a national health survey, most Americans don’t consume enough selenium.

 Hardly anyone talks about this nutrient as well.